Truth and Reconciliation

 - Taking action to address the ongoing legacy of colonialism

-In addition to the above request for an Aboriginal Liason officer we continue to support:
+In addition to the above request for an Aboriginal Liason officer and the name change for Langevin School, we continue to support:

 - Practicing the teaching of Making Wolf – as a model for truth-telling and making peace after a conflict.